Building Qt 5.12 LTS for Raspberry Pi on Raspberry Pi OS

 Un-tar the source archive

 Un-tar the source archive in a suitable location, with enough free space (~2.8GB).
 This will take around 7-13 minutes on a Raspberry Pi 3+, depending on SD card speed, and even more on an older model, so go grab of coffe again.
+If you are on a Pi 4, then we highly recommend using fast USB 3 storage (HDD or SSD) for both sources and building.
 You can of course start installation of the build dependecies while you wait.

 tar xf qt-everywhere-src-5.12.10.tar.xz